-Breakdown of Today's Session
+Breakdown of today's session

-- 1. Legal requirements surrounding DPIAs
+1.Legal requirements surrounding Data Protection Impact Assessments ("DPIAs")

-- 2. How to conduct a DPIA
+2. How to conduct a DPIA

-- 3. Policies and Procedures
+3. Policies and Procedures

-- 4. Auditing
+4. Auditing

-The GDPR - a risk based Regulation
+The GDPR - A Risk-Based Regulation

-Privacy by Design and by Default
+Privacy by Design and Privacy by Default

-- To promote compliance with data protection laws and regulations from the earliest stages of initiatives involving personal data - Privacy as a fundamental component in the design and maintenance of information systems and mode of operation for each organisation by design measures may include e.g. pseudonymisation or other privacy-enhancing technologies by default measures ensure that only personal data which is necessary for each specific purpose is processed e.g. privacy settings should, by default, be set on the most privacy-friendly setting
+To promote compliance with data protection laws and regulations from the earliest stages of initiatives involving personal data by design measures may include e.g. pseudonymisation or other privacy-enhancing technologies by default measures ensure that only personal data which is necessary for each specific purpose is processed e.g. privacy settings should, by default, be set on the most privacy-friendly setting